 What effect is this proposal expected to have on carbon dioxide emissions?

-If a developer chooses to build a new coal plant, the requirement that the plant install CCS technology within seven years will drastically reduce its emissions.
+If a developer chooses to build a new coal plant, the requirement that the plant install CCS technology will drastically reduce its emissions.
 Increased deployment of CCS technology at power plants will very likely drive CCS costs down and make it a more viable option at other new coal plants.
 Through experience and innovation, CCS costs may come down enough to be viable on new natural gas power plants, or as retrofits on existing coal plants, to reduce carbon dioxide emissions from the power sector even further.

 What can power plants do to reduce emissions?

-New natural gas plants can reach the proposed CO2 standard by employing the most efficient generation technology.
+New natural gas plants can reach the final CO2 standard by employing efficient generation technology.
 In older steam turbine plants, natural gas is combusted to heat water, which creates steam to turn a turbine and generate electricity.
 These plants have thermal efficiencies of 30-35 percent, meaning about one third of the chemical energy stored in natural gas is converted to electricity.
 In contrast, new combined cycle combustion turbines more effectively take advantage of the energy in natural gas to operate with a thermal efficiency above 60 percent.